-On May 30, 2023, we filed a lawsuit in the Court of Common Pleas in Chester County, Pennsylvania against Alira Health Clinical, LLC and IQVIA Biotech, LLC (the CROs) alleging breach of contract and negligence specifically related to an error by the CROs in 2021 in the statistical program for the Phase 3 ROMAN trial of avasopasem for the reduction of severe oral mucositis induced by radiotherapy in patients with locally advanced head and neck cancer (the Phase 3 ROMAN trial) and seeking damages.
-In December 2021, the Company announced that the error in the statistical program for the Phase 3 ROMAN trial had been detected and that correction of this error yielded the correct, statistically significant p-values for the primary endpoint and a key secondary endpoint of the Phase 3 ROMAN trial.
+On May 30, 2023, we filed a lawsuit in the Court of Common Pleas in Chester County, Pennsylvania, or the Court, against Alira Health Clinical, LLC and IQVIA Biotech, LLC, or the CROs, alleging breach of contract and negligence specifically related to an error by the CROs in 2021 in the statistical program for the Phase 3 ROMAN trial of avasopasem for the reduction of severe oral mucositis induced by radiotherapy in patients with locally advanced head and neck cancer (the Phase 3 ROMAN trial) and seeking damages.
+In December 2021, we announced that the error in the statistical program for the Phase 3 ROMAN trial had been detected and that correction of this error yielded the correct, statistically significant p-values for the primary endpoint and a key secondary endpoint of the Phase 3 ROMAN trial.
+In October 2023, the Court granted a joint motion to stay the lawsuit and also ordered that the parties provide a written update to the Court on the earlier of the business day that is (1) twenty-one (21) days after we receive from the FDA the FDA's meeting minutes from the Type A meeting with the FDA, or (2) ninety (90) days after the date of the entry of the Court's order.